Tips to Make Your Resume Stand Out From the Competition

 If you decide to include a core competencies section, this needs to be formatted either with a table or with bullets; text boxes and columns do not transfer well into online application systems, and may destroy the text formatting of your resume in transit, making it either garbled or illegible.

-7. Show evidence of your eagerness to continually upgrade your knowledge and skills.
 Include a category for training, certifications, publications/presentations, and/or professional development.
 Emphasize any leadership roles with professional groups and any publications or presentations.

-8. Think of your resume as ad copy.
 As mentioned above, use boldface font for words that draw the eye to key accomplishments or recognition.
 Make sure important information is situated towards the top of your resume or in the beginning of your descriptions, so it isn't overlooked.